Join our Undergraduate Open Days

 Mathematics and Music both involve patterns and structures; and notions such as octaves, chords, scales, and keys are all based in mathematics.

-Your Music degree will encompass musicology, performance and composition, with opportunities to specialise in one of these disciplines.
+Your Music degree will encompass musicology and performance, with opportunities to specialise in one of these disciplines.
+Composition is usually excluded in the first year, but may be taken without credit, providing a prerequisite to continue composition study in later years.

 Meanwhile, your undergraduate Mathematics studies give you access to varied topics, developing skills such as the ability to formulate and tackle problems, to think logically, to use technical language and to express complex ideas clearly and accurately.